Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 There’s no reason why you can’t travel during an uncomplicated pregnancy, but it’s important to take some extra precautions.

-Wherever you are going, make sure you are aware of how to access medical services should you need them.
-In some areas tap water is not safe to drink, so stick to bottled water if you’re unsure and take care to avoid food and water borne illnesses such as diarrhoea and vomiting.
+In some areas tap water is not safe to drink, so stick to bottled water if you’re unsure.
+Take care to avoid food and water borne illnesses that can cause diarrhoea and vomiting.

 Read more about foods to avoid during pregnancy.